gfernandezduval/metabolomicscore_mortality/README.md

 4) Score association with all-cause mortality: Association of baseline PREDIMED score and mortality
 5) Validation example (PREDIMED 1-year of follow-up): Validation of 38-multimetabolite score in PREDIMED at 1 year of follow-up

-For any questions, please contact Gonzalo Fernández-Duval ( ghfernandezd@unav.es )
+If you have any questions, please contact Gonzalo Fernández-Duval ( ghfernandezd@unav.es )